InsightsByIvy/Credit-Card-Fraud-Detection/README.md

 This project explores the application of machine learning techniques to detect potentially fraudulent credit card transactions, using a real-world dataset of anonymised transaction records.
 The primary objectives include analysing transaction data to uncover patterns and anomalies associated with fraud.

+To support this analysis, interactive data visualisations were created in Tableau, focusing on transaction patterns, fraud prevalence, and high-risk behaviors identified during exploratory data analysis.
+This allows stakeholders to filter, drill down, and monitor fraud risk in an accessible and actionable format.

 Key components of the project:
  - Extracted and transformed data using SQL